sarkerlab/Website/index.md

   - #image_path: /assets/images/mm-customizable-feature.png
     alt: "customizable"
     title: "Portable Natural Language Processing"
-    excerpt: "We are continuously developing BioNLP software that are portable across medical domain problems, and don't <u>live and die</u> with narrow-scope medical studies.
-We  build methods for text classification, information detection and extraction, text representation and normalization, topic analyses and visualization."
+    excerpt: "We are continuously developing BioNLP software that are portable across medical domain problems, and don't <b>live and die</b> with narrow-scope medical studies.
+We  implement methods for text classification, information detection and extraction, text representation and normalization, topic analyses and visualization."
     url: ""
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - #image_path: /assets/images/mm-responsive-feature.png
     alt: "fully responsive"
-    title: "Software and Data Creation"
+    title: "Social Media Mining"
-    #excerpt: "Built with HTML5 + CSS3.
-All layouts are fully responsive with helpers to augment your content."
+    excerpt: "Social networks contain abundant information on every topic.
+Adoption of social media is now at an all-time high, and the number of people using social media continues to grow.
+We are innovating strategies for curating and utilizing social media data for medical and public health tasks.
+We are also continuously exploring new uses for social media data."
     url: ""
     btn_class: "btn--primary"
     btn_label: "Learn more"